 It is possible to consume this amount of nitrate for performance-enhancing benefits through food.
 The main challenge is that in some circumstances the total food volume could potentially be too much to be feasible or could take away from the opportunity to reach other dietary goals.

 For context though, the below table provides some information of the nitrate content of vegetables.

-The other point to add on this topic is that the nitrate content of foods, including beetroot, can be highly variable.
+The other point to add to this topic is that the nitrate content of foods, including beetroot, can be highly variable.

 Is It Worth Taking Beetroot Juice?

-The way I would view it, is if you are in a position where a 1-2 percent improvement in your performance is worth the time, money, taste and all the other variables involved in this, I think it is worthwhile taking.
+The way I would view it, is if you are in a position where a 1-2% improvement in your performance is worth the time, money, taste and all the other variables involved in this, I think it is worthwhile taking.